Do you ever get in the mood to organize a room (or everything in your home), but feel completely overwhelmed at the idea? Big same.

 One of the biggest complaints about most bathrooms is not having enough space for storage.
 This is even more of an issue in older homes.

-Links: Rolling Cart / Stackable Bins / Marble Canister / Vanity Organizer / Floating Shelves / Utility Bucket / Canister Jars / Nail Polish Holder / Square Storage Tray / Vanity Organizer / Gold Shelf / Rectangle Storage Tray
+Links: Rolling Cart / Stacking Bins / Marble Canister / Vanity Organizer / Floating Shelves / Storage Basket / Utility Bucket / Canister Jars / Nail Polish Holder / Square Storage Tray / Vanity Organizer / Gold Shelf / Makeup Storage Tray

 Bathroom Organization Blog Posts: